ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 Post is a fundamental type that represents what we normally think of as a post on social media.
 Most of the rest of the types are self-explanatory. `hash` is the optional hash of the post, and `signatures` is the (potentially empty) set of `signature`s if the post is cryptographically signed.

-An `indexed-post` is a post with an associated index fragment that can be used to validate a post’s index with an index fragment that is expected at the end of the index list.
+An `indexed-post` is a post with an associated index fragment that can be used to validate a post's index with an index fragment that is expected at the end of the index list.

 ### Hashing (Part 2)
 ```